zumpious/towards-efficient-complementary-security-analysis-using-large-language-models/data/towards_efficient_complementary_security_analysis/README.md

 # Towars Efficient Complementary Security Analysis using Large Language Models

-After our preliminary study, we utilized the identified contextual information and prompting technique to compare multiple LLM families on our **test split** dataset, which consists of 403 test cases across 11 vulnerability areas and on our **mnestix dataset**, which consits of 114 real-world security findings.
+After our preliminary study, we utilized the identified contextual information and prompting technique to compare multiple LLM families on our **test split** dataset, which consists of 403 test cases across 11 vulnerability areas and on our **real-world dataset** (Mnestix), which consits of 114 real-world security findings.
 For more details about the datasets see: [datasets.md](../../DATASETS.md).

 We have further prepared an [exemplary prompt](./exemplary_prompt.py) to show how we integrate the contextual information of a security finding into our prompt template.